 3. Organisation

-Your organisation should also have a digital presence.
+Your organisation may need a digital presence.
 This should include the basic details of what you do and how to get in contact with you.
+Some organisations publish their mandatory reporting, such as annual reports.

-You can link to Theme content in your organisational space but it should not live there.
-If Theme content is placed within an organisational space, departmental approvers are authorised to notify the organisation and move the content.
+You can link to Theme and Type content in your organisational space but it should not live there.
+If Theme content is placed in an organisational space, departmental approvers are authorised to notify the organisation and move the content.

 How do I add content?